 “Yes,” Lightsong said.

 She didn’t respond immediately.
-Their priests, attendants, and servants followed like a herd behind, though the two Gods had refused pavilion or shade for the moment.
+Their priests, attendants, and servants followed in a herd behind, though the two Gods had refused pavilion or shade.
 They walked solitarily, side by side.
 Lightsong in gold and red.
 Blushweaver, for once, wearing a gown that actually covered her up.

 Amazing, how good she can look in one of those, he found himself thinking as they walked.
 When she takes the time to respect herself.
-He wasn’t certain what made him dislike her generally revealing outfits.
+He wasn’t certain what made him dislike her revealing outfits.
 Perhaps he’d been a prude in his former life.

 Or, perhaps he simply was one now.
 He smiled ruefully to himself.
 How much can I really blame on my ‘old’ self anyway?
 That man is dead.
-He wasn’t the one who got himself involved in the fate of the kingdom.
-The one who took solitary control of the city’s Lifeless.
+He wasn’t the one who got himself involved in the fate of kingdoms.
+The one who took solitary control of half the city’s Lifeless.

 They continued to walk.
 The arena was filling, and--in a rare show--it appeared that all of the Gods would be in attendance.
-Only Weatherlove was late, but he was often a little bit behind in such things.
+Only Weatherlove was late, but he was often a little bit behind.

-Things are happening, Lightsong thought.
-It’s been building for months now, perhaps years.
-Why should I be at the center of it?
+Important evetns are coming, Lightsong thought.
+They have been building for months now, perhaps years.
+Why should I be at the center of them?

-He had worked so hard, he thought, to make himself into someone irrelevant.
+He had worked so hard, he thought, to make himself irrelevant.
 And yet, so many people still seemed to have faith in him.
-Blushweaver wasn’t the only God who treated him as if he weren’t the fool he pretended to be.
-So many of the others nodded in respect to him as he passed their arena pavilions.
-Though, admittedly, a few scowled at him, and not a few just ignored him.
+Blushweaver wasn’t the only God who treated him as if he weren’t a fool.
+So many of the others nodded in respect to him as he passed their arena pavilions--though, admittedly, a few scowled at him, and not a few just ignored him.

-What a strange way of rule, he thought.
+What a strange method of rule, he thought.
 Immortals who only last a decade or two.
 Men and women who have never seen the outside world--or, at least, who don’t remember it.
 And the people trust us.

 The people trust us.